Ericpotato/autoware-documentation/docs/tutorials/ad-hoc-simulation/planning-simulation.md

    ![unsignalized-crosswalk-start](images/planning/passing-crosswalk/unsignalized-crosswalk-start.png)

 3. Engage the ego vehicle.
 The ego vehicle will decelerate and stop before the crosswalk.
-The marked **crosswalk** in the figure indicates that the stopping behavior is casued by the objects on the **crosswalk**.
+The marked **crosswalk** in the figure indicates that the stopping behavior is caused by the objects on the **crosswalk**.

    ![unsignalized-crosswalk-stop](images/planning/passing-crosswalk/unsignalized-crosswalk-stop.png)